 I am a postdoctoral associate in the Department of Earth and Planetary Sciences at Rutgers University.
 At Rutgers I explore sea-level projections, structural and parametric uncertainties in glaciological and atmospheric processes, and observational constraints.

+My first interests in weather and climate developed when I experience the intensity of Hurricane Jeanne in 2004 (listen to my interview about this experience for the AMS Oral History Project).
 I received my Bachelor’s degree in Meteorology from the Florida State University in 2012.
-At FSU as an undergraduate research assistant at the Center for Ocean-Atmospheric Prediction Studies, I performed quality control on shipboard data and researched the climatic impacts of the El Niño Southern Oscillation on temperatures in the Southeastern US.
+At FSU as an undergraduate research assistant at the Center for Ocean-Atmospheric Prediction Studies, I worked directly with Assistant State Climatologist, performed quality control on shipboard data, and researched the climatic impacts of the El Niño Southern Oscillation on Southeastern US temperatures.

-I currently study the variability of water vapor and ozone in the tropical tropopause layer, and its radiative impacts.
-I consider how these radiative effects alter the temperatures of the upper troposphere and lower stratosphere, and the interplay between these temperatures and aspects of the climate system such as atmospheric stability and the strength of tropical cyclones.
-I am also interested in how long-term changes in lower stratospheric water vapor affect the climate system through radiative feedbacks.
+During my doctoral studies, I investigated the variability of water vapor and ozone in the tropical tropopause layer, and its radiative impacts.
+I considered how these radiative effects alter the temperatures of the upper troposphere and lower stratosphere, and the interplay between these temperatures and aspects of the climate system such as atmospheric stability and the strength of tropical cyclones.
+I am generally interested in how long-term changes in lower stratospheric water vapor affect the climate system through radiative feedbacks.
 It is fascinating to explore how lower stratospheric ozone and water vapor have changed in the past and will evolve in the future.

-Other research interests include the impacts of climate change–such as increases in human heat stress and sea level rise–as well as the role that the policy process plays in addressing the challenges posed by climate change.
-I’m also recently exploring the effects of the stratosphere on the potential intensities of tropical cyclones.
+Other research interests include the impacts of climate change–such as increases in human heat stress and coastal risks–as well as the role that the policy process plays in addressing the challenges posed by climate change.

 Beyond science, I enjoy reading, drinking coffee, attending church and being involved in my community, and playing/watching online games and board games.